 The bees in Hive #2, on the other hand, foraged and took up syrup well into October last fall, but are showing hardly any signs of life now, which coincides with what I’ve read about Italian honey bees.
 They go as long as they can in the fall, but supposedly have a harder time coping with long cold winters and mild wet springs (like we have in Newfoundland).

 None of this is necessarily correct.
 But seeing how my first year of beekeeping has often been a guessing game, I have just expressed my best guesses to explain the differences in the behaviour of my two honey bee colonies.
 They definitely do not behave the same.

 Here’s a long boring video of the bees in Hive #1 from earlier today.
 It shows them coming and going through the bottom entrance.
-The entrance reducer was removed only while I sat and watched them for about 30 minutes.
-There’s not much to see in the video, no special behaviour, nothing much except for the last few seconds (the 4:22 mark) when a worker bees pulls out one of her comrades who didn’t make it through the winter.
+There’s not much to see in the video, no special behaviour, nothing much except for the last few seconds (around the 4:22 mark) when a worker bee pulls out one of her comrades who didn’t make it through the winter.
 That’s it.
-Jenny and I are extremely pleased that they’re so alive.
+I am extremely pleased that they’re so alive.

 January 2018 Postscript: This post has been edited and slightly rewritten.
 Carniolan honey bees seem to share many of the winter-hardy characteristics of Russian honey bees.
 I could be mistaken about everything I said in this post.
 But I can say a few things I’ve noticed over the years: